 For anyone new to Matched Betting casino offers wagering is one of those concepts it’s really important to get your head round.

-Fortunately it’s definitely one of those things that seems more complicated than it is!
+Fortunately it’s one of those things that seems more complicated than it is!

 What is wagering?

-In Matched Betting casino offers, wagering is the act of spending (or betting) money – be it your own money or bonus money - on an online slot machine, or game of roulette, bingo, poker, BlackJack or other similar type of online casino game.
+Wagering is the act of spending (or betting) money – be it your own money or bonus money - on an online slot, or a casino game like roulette, blackjack or bingo.

-If we consider a typical online slot with a ‘spin bet amount’ set to £1, each time we spin the slot machine we will be wagering £1.
+If we take a typical online slot with a ‘spin bet amount’ set to £1.
+Each time we spin the slot we will be wagering £1.

-If we click ‘spin’ on this slot machine 10 times we would then have wagered £10.
+If we click ‘spin’ on the slot 10 times we would then have wagered £10.

-It doesn’t matter if we are using our own money or bonus money, or if we win on a spin or not – none of these things influence the total amount that we have wagered.
+It doesn’t matter if we are using our own money or bonus money, or if we win on a spin or not – these things don't influence the total amount that we have wagered.

-Only the number of spins we use (or bets we place) and the amount of money we bet per spin (or bet we place) influence the total amount wagered.
+Only the number of spins/bets we do and the amount of money we do per spin/bet influence the total amount wagered.

 Here’s a few different example scenarios to emphasize this point.
-In every scenario we have a starting cash balance of £5, and we have to complete £5’s worth of wagering, either with our own cash or with a bonus.
+In every scenario we have a starting cash balance of £5, and we have to do £5’s worth of wagering (either with cash or a bonus)

 Spin Bet Amount, Number of Spins and Wagering